MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/scaler-hadoop-functions.md

 This guide presents a curated list of functions that might be particularly interesting to Hadoop users.
 These functions can be called directly from the command line.

+RevoScaleR supports two Hadoop compute contexts:
++ `RxHadoopMR`, a distributed compute context on a Hadoop cluster.
+This compute context can be used on a node (including an edge node) of a Cloudera or Hortonworks cluster with a RHEL operating system, or a client with an SSH connection to such a cluster.
+For details on `RxHadoopMR` compute contexts, see the [*RevoScaleR Hadoop Getting Started Guide*](scaler-hadoop-getting-started.md).
++ `RxSpark`, a distributed compute context in which computations are parallelized and distributed across the nodes of a Hadoop cluster via Apache Spark.
+This provides up to a 7x performance boost compared to `RxHadoopMR`.

 >If you are looking for a more general list of `RevoScaleR` functions for Microsoft R, [see here](scaler.md).

 As noted in the [RevoScaleR Hadoop MapReduce Getting Started Guide](../scaler-hadoop-getting-started.md#composite), the XDF file format has been modified for Hadoop to store data in a composite set of files rather than a single file.
 Both of these data sources can be specified for use with the Hadoop Distributed File System (HDFS).